Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: The protocol

 \subsection{Join subnet}

-The \joinCommand command allows \ipcAware nodes to join a subnet as a validator.
-As described earlier, \ipcAware nodes run the \btcMonitor, hence they learn about new subnets as they are created, as well as the details and parameters of each subnet, such as the \subnetId, the \whitelist, the required collateral, etc. Initially, only the whitelisted addresses are allowed to join, but after the subnet is \emph{\activeSubnet}, any address can join (see \Cref{sec:dynamic-participation}).
+The \joinCommand command allows any \ipcAwareNode to join a subnet as a validator -- through the \btcMonitor they learn about newly created subnets and their parameters, such as the \whitelist and the required collateral.
+Initially, only the whitelisted addresses are allowed to join, but after the subnet is \emph{\activeSubnet}, any address can join (see \Cref{sec:dynamic-participation}).